hmchen47/DataScience/ML/MLNN-Hinton/14-DBNsRBM.md

     + the binary state of $h_0$ multiplied by $W$ and passed through the logistic sigmoid
     + the binary state of $v_1$ obtained
     + repeating the process upwards
-    + the generative model = running alternative Markov chain of a RBM to equilibrium
+    + the generative model = running alternative Markov chain of an RBM to equilibrium
     + performing inference in this mode = same process in the opposite direction
     + a very special kind of sigmoid belief net: inference as easy as generative